No products in the cart.

 Personally, as someone who is 5’8” tall and 200 pounds, appendix carry can sometimes be a pain.
 But appendix carry is only one option when it comes to inside the waistband carrying.

-When I do carry IWB appendix I prefer to carry with the Harry’s Holsters Singleton.
+When I do carry IWB appendix I prefer to carry it with the Harry’s Holsters Singleton.

 I prefer the singleton because it is the most comfortable IWB holster for me.